anaruz-source/weather-journal-app/README.md

 - Click generate button

 ### step 1
--- Type initial of city name
+-- Type initial zip code in the zip field, or city name, in the first text field,  if you don't know the zip code of a city.
+Known to yield results from openweatherapp.org: Cisco, Holtsville, Citra, Chicopee, New york

 ![autocompletion](https://github.com/anaruz-source/weather-journal-app/blob/master/readmeassets/auto.png?raw=true)
 ### step 2